-Water Quality Report - 2020
+Water Quality Report - 2022 City of Palatka

 The City of Palatka is pleased to present to you this year's Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
-It covers the period from January 1, 2020 through December 31, 2020.
+It covers the period from January 1, 2022 through December 31, 2022.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.

 The City's water supply is taken from groundwater sources.
 It is then aerated for hydrogen sulfide removal, pH adjustment, polyphosphate is added for corrosion control, and chlorinated for disinfection purposes.
 The City of Palatka has seven wells, which are located between Moody Road and Kay Larkin Drive on the west side of Palatka.
 The wells draw from the Floridian Aquifer.
-Over the period included in this report your water treatment system treated and supplied almost 618.7 million gallons of water to approximately 6,000 service connections.
+Over the period included in this report your water treatment system treated and supplied almost 618.7 million gallons of water to approximately 6000 service connections.

-In 2020, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2022, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are two potential sources of contamination identified for this system with low susceptibility levels.
+There is one potential sources of contamination identified for this system with a low susceptibility level.
 The assessment results are available on the FDEP SWAPP website at https://fldep.dep.state.fl.us/swapp/ or they can be obtained from R.C.
 Willis Water Plant at (386) 329-0144.